Safaa711/Indoor-navigation-system-for-mobile-robot/README.md

   4- Naming TurtleBot3 model:

-  There are multiple envieronments and worlds for TurtleBot, I will choose TurtleBot3 world and a robot called Waffle, so I can later create a map using SLAM.the following commands are to install theis robot and launch it in gazebo:
+  There are multiple environments and worlds for TurtleBot, I will choose TurtleBot3 world and a robot called Waffle, so I can later create a map using SLAM, the following commands are to install this robot and launch it in gazebo:

   export TURTLEBOT3_MODEL=waffle